Uber CEO says no change in India business after SoftBank deal

-NEW DELHI (Reuters) - Uber Technologies Inc does not expect any change in its India operations following an investment deal with Japan’s SoftBank Group, which also has a stake in the U.S. firm’s India rival Ola, Uber’s chief executive said on Thursday..
+NEW DELHI, Feb 22 (Reuters) - Uber Technologies Inc does not expect any change in its India operations following an investment deal with Japan’s SoftBank Group , which also has a stake in the U.S. firm’s India rival Ola, Uber’s chief executive said on Thursday..

 India is one of Uber’s fastest-growing international markets and accounts for more than 10 percent of Uber’s trips globally, but it’s not making money yet, Dara Khosrowshahi told reporters in New Delhi, his first visit to India since he became Uber CEO last year.